Factoid

 A common factoid is the incorrect claim that the Great Wall of China is visible from space with the naked eye.

-A factoid is either a false statement presented as a fact, or a true but brief or trivial item of news or information.
+A factoid was originally defined to mean a false statement presented as a fact.
+In colloquial speech, it is often used to mean a true but brief or trivial item of news or information (which can be less ambiguously described as a "factlet").

 The term was coined in 1973 by American writer Norman Mailer to mean a piece of information that becomes accepted as a fact even though it is not actually true, or an invented fact believed to be true because it appears in print.
 Since the term's invention in 1973, it has become used to describe a brief or trivial item of news or information.

 Usage

 The term was coined by American writer Norman Mailer in his 1973 biography of Marilyn Monroe.
 Mailer described factoids as "facts which have no existence before appearing in a magazine or newspaper", and formed the word by combining the word fact and the ending -oid to mean "similar but not the same".
 The Washington Times described Mailer's new word as referring to "something that looks like a fact, could be a fact, but in fact is not a fact".

 Accordingly, factoids may give rise to, or arise from, common misconceptions and urban legends.
 Several decades after the term was coined by Mailer, it came to have several meanings, some of which are quite distinct from each other.
 In 1993, William Safire identified several contrasting senses of factoid: